raspberrypilearning/cd-advanced-html-css-sushi/en/step_4.md

     }
 ```

-Setting the value of any property to `inherit` makes it use the value that the **parent** element has, so in this case the text colour will match the rest of the text on the homepage.
+Setting the value of any property to `inherit` makes it use the value that the **parent** element has.
+So in this case, the text colour will match the rest of the text on the homepage.

 --- /collapse ---

 + Make at least four or five of these cards.
-If you are working from my example website you could do one for each of the sections on the attractions page.
-On the next Sushi Card you'll arrange the cards with a cool trick!
+If you are working from my example website, you could do one for each of the sections on the Attractions page.
+On the next Sushi Card, you'll learn how to arrange the cards with a cool trick!